MeDKouk/islamportal/atheism-and-morality.md

 </div>

-The overwhelming majority of atheist criticism against Islam and religion in general are moral claims, such as; Islam is violent, homophobic, pedophilic, etc. Yet to an intelligent person, this does not make sense; how do people without any moral foundation have the audacity to make moral arguments in the first place?
+The overwhelming majority of atheist criticism against Islam and religion in general are moral claims, such as; Islam is violent, homophobic, pedophilic, etc. Yet to an intelligent person, this does not make sense; how do people without possession of any moral foundations have the audacity to make moral arguments in the first place?

 In short, there is something called "objective morality," and then there is "subjective morality."
 Subjectivity is opinion-based (e.g. "red is the best color"), whilst objectivity is fact checked (e.g. "2+2=4").

-Atheists do not have any objective morality in the first place.
-What atheism can only do is create subjective morality.
+Atheists do not have any objective morality.
+What atheism can only do is create subjective morality; to command its adherents to follow each one's whims and desires.
 Atheists are criticizing Islam based on their own subjective personal opinions.
 They might as well say:
 > "I hate Islam because Muslims like the color green, but my favorite color is blue."

 Be not afraid of any of their moral judgements, because this be no different than the garbage they say currently, honestly.